environmentalinformatics-marburg/tubedb/docs/_usage/web.md

 ![(image: Web-interface supplement)](../../assets/images/web_supplement.png "Web-interface supplement")

-Files and folders in folder `webFiles/supplement/` at TubeDB root folder can be viewed and downloaded here.
+Files and folders in `webFiles/supplement/` at TubeDB root folder can be viewed and downloaded here.